 The long-term solution to ice dams is to air seal your attic.
 Make the ceiling of your home air tight so warm, moist air cannot flow from the house into the attic space.

 After sealing air leakage paths between the house and attic space and making sure the attic has proper ventilation, increase the ceiling/roof insulation to cut down on heat loss by conduction.
-All of these actions will increase the snow load that your roof has to carry because it will no longer melt.
+It’s important to note that all of these actions will increase the snow load your roof has to carry because it will no longer melt.

-Contact us for Ice Dam Issues in Minnesota
+Contact us for Ice Dam Solutions in Minnesota

-Contact our team of technicians at the first sign of an ice dam for removal service.
-Call us today at 763-477-2612 or Contact us Here to schedule an appointment in Minnesota.
+Contact our team of technicians to learn how to prevent ice dams from forming on your home’s roof.
+Call us today at 763-477-2612 or contact us to schedule an appointment.